Vivek-04022001/documentation/coredev/index.md

 # Development in Plone

 This part describes the process of development in Plone.
-It is primarily a technical resource for setting up your development environment, fixing bugs, and writing Plone Improvement Proposals (PLIPs).
+It's primarily a technical resource for setting up your development environment, fixing bugs, and writing Plone Improvement Proposals (PLIPs).

 ## Plone Contributor Agreement